JCSheeron/ftArchPostProc/README.md

  would be:
  "val >= 0 and val <= 100".

- -st or --startTime (optional, default=None) Specify a start time.
+ -st or -startTime (optional, default=None)
- Use the earliest data time stamp if not specified.
+ Specify a start date and time.
+If a time and no date is specified, the current date is used.
+If a date and no time is specified, midnight is used so the entire date is included.
+If this argument is not used, the start time is derived from the data, and the earliest of all the data timestamps is used.

- -et, or --endTime (optional, default=None) Specify an end time.
+ -et or -endTime (optional, default=None)
- Use the latest data time stamp if not specified.
+ Specify an end date and time.
+If a time and no date is specified, the current date is used.
+If a date and no time is specified, the moment before midnight (11:59:59.999) is used so the  entire date is included.
+If this argument is not used, the end time is derived from the data, and the latest of all the data timestamps is used.

  -rs or --resample (optional, default=None) Resample the data.
 This is usually used to "downsample" data.
 For example, create an output file with 1 sample